Suspect charged with killing UnitedHealthcare's CEO as an act of terrorism

 He was never a UnitedHealthcare client, according to the insurer.

 Mangione apparently cut himself off from his family and close friends in recent months.
-His family reported him missing to San Francisco authorities in November.
+His family reported him missing in San Francisco in November.

+After San Francisco authorities got a tip to their New York counterparts, investigators spoke to Mangione’s mother in San Francisco late on Dec.
+7. In that interview, “she said it might be something that she could see him doing,” New York Police Department Chief of Detectives Joseph Kenny said Tuesday.

+Before the case detectives could follow up on that lead, Mangione was arrested, Kenny said.

 Associated Press writer Michael R. Sisak contributed.